microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 .\deploy-cromwell-on-azure.exe --SubscriptionId <Your subscription ID> --RegionName <Your region> --MainIdentifierPrefix <Your string> --CromwellVersion 53
 ```

+This version will persist through future updates until you set it again or revert to the default behavior by specifying `--CromwellVersion ""`.
+See note below.

 #### After Cromwell on Azure has been deployed
 After deployment, you can still change the Cromwell docker image version being used.
-[Log on to the host VM](#Connect-to-the-host-VM-that-runs-all-the-docker-containers) using the ssh connection string as described in the instructions.

 **Cromwell on Azure version 2.x**

-Starting with version 2.0, the Cromwell docker image version is pinned to "broadinstitute/cromwell:50".

-Replace `CromwellImageName` variable in the `env-03-external-images.txt` file with the name and tag of the docker image of your choice save your changes.<br/>
+Run the deployer in update mode and specify the new Cromwell version.
 ```
-cd /data/cromwellazure/
-sudo nano env-03-external-images.txt
-# Modify the CromwellImageName to your Batch Account name and save the file
+.\deploy-cromwell-on-azure.exe --Update true --SubscriptionId <Your subscription ID> --ResourceGroupName <Your RG> --VmPassword <Your VM password> --CromwellVersion 54
 ```

+The new version will persist through future updates until you set it again.
+To revert to the default Cromwell version that is shipped with each deployer version, specify `--CromwellVersion ""`.
+Be aware of compatibility issues if downgrading the version.
+The default version is listed [here](../src/deploy-cromwell-on-azure/scripts/env-03-external-images.txt).

 **Cromwell on Azure version 1.x**

+[Log on to the host VM](#Connect-to-the-host-VM-that-runs-all-the-docker-containers) using the ssh connection string as described in the instructions.
 Replace image name with the tag of your choice for the "cromwell" service in the `docker-compose.yml` file.<br/>

 ```
 cd /data/cromwellazure/